TechGrounds-Cloud8/cloud8-sasudi90/03_Networking/NWT-02.md

 - Differences between *access points and repeater*: A range extender repeats the wireless signal from your router to expand its reach by creating a second network, while an access point relies on a hardwired connection to your network, rather than simply repeating the existing network.

 DHCP: Dynamic Host Configuration Protocol is a build in feature on networking devices, such as routers, access points and switches.
-A DHCP server gives (private) IP adresses to devices connected to the DHCP server.
+A DHCP server gives (private) IP adresses to devices connected to the DHCP server (like Oprah giving out free stuff).

 ## Exercise
 - Benoem en beschrijf de functies van veel voorkomend netwerkapparatuur